FederatedAI/FATE/examples/federatedml-1.0-examples/README.md

 ### Step1: Define upload data config file

 To make FATE be able to use your data, you need to upload them.
 Thus, a upload-data conf is needed.
-A sample file named "upload_data.json" has been provided in **dsl_test** folder.
+A sample file named "upload_data.json" has been provided in current folder.

 #### Field Specification
 1. file: file path